<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Sun, 05 Apr 2026 00:00:00 GMT</pubDate>

-<description>CLI that reads your git diff, generates a test plan via AI, and executes it in a real browser with Playwright.
-Extracts cookies from your local browser for authenticated sessions.</description>
+<description>expect-cli reads your git diff, generates a test plan via AI, and executes it in a real browser with Playwright.
+Extracts cookies from your local Chrome/Firefox for authenticated testing.
+The validate step for agent loops.</description>

 <category>tools-tips</category>